Skip to content

 wabisabi art

 The Art of Wabi-Sabi: Embracing Imperfection The Origins of Wabi-Sabi in Art Wabi-sabi is a Japanese concept that finds beauty in imperfection.
-It emerged from Zen Buddhism in the 15th century.
-Thi...
+It has roots in Zen Buddhism from the 15th century.
+T...

 Read more